leegee/test-react-openlayers-ufo/README.md

 ## Installing and Accessing the DB

-Currently porting to also run on MySQL.

 There is a PostGIS database dump in [./data/norge/pg-dump/](./data/norge/pg-dump/): install the usual way with `psql`.

 Configuration access options in hard-coded  in [the global config](./packages/config/): PG access tries the usual PG environment varirables, but of course this should (and will) be upgraded to use `.env` files.

 The database was constructed from an MS Access dump, which can be found in [./data/norge/](./data/norge/) along with the scripts used to port it to PostGIS.
 The only manual step remaining is geocoding, which was done via a free of charge online geocoder and exported as CSV.

+Currently porting to also run on MySQL.
+Check the `packages/config` for options.

 ## State of the data